DavidOlutmi/OverTheWire-Bandit/README.md

 -  The password for the next level is stored in the file data.txt, which contains base64 encoded data

 🧠 Approach:
-- Use base64 command to decode the string
+- Use the base64 command to decode the string

 🔧 Commands Used:
 -  base64 -d data.txt